-High demand puts builders under pressure to deliver fast.
-It also means that city inspectors, contractors, subcontractors, and construction pros are under pressure to meet their deadlines.
-And while most don’t intentionally cut corners, defects happen for many reasons — human error, poor building practices, faulty equipment, defective materials, and good old mother nature to name a few.
+Defects happen for many, very common reasons — poor building practices, defective materials, human error, faulty equipment, and mother nature, to name a few.
 Some issues are relatively minor — misaligned window seals, cracks and nail pops in the drywall, and mislocated light fixtures.
 Others can be time-consuming and costly to fix.

 Here are some quotes from the website of HomeOwners for Better Building (HOBB), an organization designed to help buyers take action when they have issues with their newly-built home and a homebuilder who won’t give them what he promised: